sidprobstein/simple_text_classifier/README.md

 2. Download the 20 Newsgroups Data Set using the URL above...

-3. Get a stopwords file.
-Name it stopwords.txt
+3. Get a stopwords file, one stop word per line.
+Name it stopwords.txt.
+Place it in the same directory as the data to train or classify.

 4. The corpus consists of email messages in labeled folders